UniversalDependencies/UD_Faroese-OFT/README.md

 # Changelog

+* 2022-11-15 v2.11
+  * Fixed various validation errors
-* 2018-11-15 v1.0
+* 2018-11-15 v2.2
   * First release in UD

 # Acknowledgements

 The morphology and preliminary disambiguation was done by Trond Trosterud's finite-state morphology and constraint grammar for Faroese.

 If you use this treebank in your work, please cite: